matztam/mikrotik-wifi-manager/README.md

 - Compact web UI (LittleFS) with status polling, band switching, and password management
 - Automatic security profile recreation when switching between open and PSK modes
 - Runs fully offline; all traffic stays between ESP32 and MikroTik over HTTP
+- Auto-detects browser language (de/en) and loads UI strings from `/data/i18n`
+- Known networks can be removed from the web UI without touching the router CLI

 ## Repository Map